D0see/MeleeChess/README.md

 3. Change slide animation from % to vh

 ## GameApp :
+-Lose on King capture

 ### Features to add :
-1. make electron.js launch dolphin with the generated gecko code on capture.
+1. ~make electron.js launch dolphin with the generated gecko code on capture.~
-- for balancing issues i might delete the ability to promote to a queen
-2. ~Pat check~
-3. Change default folder for slp writing.

 ### Bugs:
+~LRA-STARTING makes the next dolphin instance close right after it opens.~ ~Selecting game&watch instead spawns ganondorf~

 ### ToChange :
 1. Un-hardcode the css for the playgrounddisplay.
+2. for balancing issues i might delete the ability to promote to a queen
+3. Change default folder for slp writing.

 ### Priority
 1. Paye une pinte à Gu